-With Father’s Day just around the corner (June 20th this year), now’s the time to start sending Father’s Day email campaigns to showcase your best gift ideas for dad.
+With Father’s Day just around the corner — June 19th — now’s the time to start sending Father’s Day email campaigns to showcase your best gift ideas for dad.

 Despite being a smaller spending holiday than Mother’s Day, Father’s Day remains a key sales opportunity for ecommerce businesses and marketers.
 Just take a look at the numbers.

-As with any gift-giving holiday, the email marketing opportunities are ripe for the taking. 🍒
+As with any gift-giving holiday, email marketing opportunities are ripe for the taking. 🍒

 With the right messaging, any brick-and-mortar retailer or ecommerce store can benefit from this gift-giving holiday.